captainsafia/AspireAzureFunctionsSample/README.md

 This project demonstrates the Aspire and Azure Functions integration.

 > [!NOTE]
 > This repository requires a .NET 9 RC 2 SDK to support its functionality.
+It also requires 2.0.0-preview1 builds of the `Microsoft.Azure.Functions.Worker.Extensions.Http.AspNetCore` and `Microsoft.Azure.Functions.Worker.Sdk` packages.

 ## Running the project